-Okay, you’ve decided to cancel your car insurance because your car is in storage.
-Car insurance companies will automatically inform your state DMV, or auto insurance authority, of your cancellation.
-The reason that they do this is because they are required to do so by law.
+So, you’ve decided to cancel your car insurance because your car is in storage.
+Car insurance companies will automatically inform your state DMV or other auto insurance authority of your cancellation.
+The reason they do this is because they are required to do so by law.

 What typically happens is that you will receive a notice from your DMV or other insurance authority that your insurance has been cancelled and you have a certain amount of time to provide proof of insurance.

-- COMP insurance is simply comprehensive coverage only and it is designed to provide coverage for your vehicle while you are storing it against damage caused while it is being stored.
-This also covers theft of your vehicle is being stored, but does not provide liability insurance, which means you would still have to turn in your tags because you won’t be carrying the state minimum.
+- COMP Insurance – comprehensive coverage designed to provide vehicle coverage against damage while it is stored.
+It also covers theft of your stored vehicle but does not provide liability insurance, which means you would still have to turn in your tags because you won’t be carrying the state minimum.

-- Another option is reduced mileage coverage.
-This coverage is simply a reduction of what you already have based on a new mileage calculation.
+- Reduced Mileage Coverage – a reduction of what you already have based on a new mileage calculation.
 Typically, you can save between $200 and $400 a year when choosing this option.
-In addition, because you won’t be driving, you should also consider dropping your collision insurance, if you have it.
+In addition, because you won’t be driving, you should also consider dropping your collision insurance if you have it.

-- Several insurance companies are offering something called pay as you go insurance.
-Basically, your vehicle is tagged with a tracking device and you only pay a base amount plus a predetermined amount for each mile that you drive.
+- Pay As You Go Insurance – for when your vehicle is tagged with a tracking device.
+You only pay a base amount plus a predetermined amount for each mile you drive.
 If you aren’t driving, then you won’t have to pay anything but the small base amount.

-You can also choose to purchase storage car insurance.
-This is usually available though your car insurance company.
-If not, check with the storage company that you are using, they often provide this coverage to protect you against theft and damage while your vehicle is being stored.
+You can also choose to purchase storage car insurance, which is usually available through your car insurance company.
+If not, check with the storage company that you are using, as they often provide this coverage to protect you against theft and damage while your vehicle is being stored.

 In order to save as much money as possible, you need to shop around for different options.

-Enter your zip code now and compare car insurance rates for storage vehicles in your area!
+Enter your zip code to compare car insurance rates for storage vehicles in your area!